nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/gs.rst

 The nRF5340 host is a dual-core SoC based on the Arm® Cortex®-M33 architecture.
 It has the following features:

-* A full-featured Arm Cortex-M33F core with DSP instructions, FPU, and Armv8-M Security Extension, running at up to 128 MHz, referred to as the *application core*.
+* A full-featured Arm Cortex-M33F core with DSP instructions, FPU, and Armv8-M Security Extension, running at up to 128 MHz, referred to as the application core.
-* A secondary Arm Cortex-M33 core, with a reduced feature set, running at a fixed 64 MHz, referred to as the *network core*.
+* A secondary Arm Cortex-M33 core, with a reduced feature set, running at a fixed 64 MHz, referred to as the network core.

 The ``nrf7002dk_nrf5340_cpuapp`` build target provides support for the application core on the nRF5340 SoC.
 The ``nrf7002dk_nrf5340_cpunet`` build target provides support for the network core on the nRF5340 SoC.